dip-proto/fastly.js/TECHNICAL_DETAILS.md

 - Fixed issues with the VCL parser to correctly handle function calls
 - Improved error handling in the parser to provide better error messages
 - Enhanced the parser to handle different VCL syntax variations (e.g., with or without parentheses in return statements)
+- Added support for goto statements and labels
+- Implemented proper label resolution and execution flow

+### ESI Implementation

+- Added a new `vcl-esi.ts` module to implement Edge Side Includes functionality
+- Implemented ESI tag parsing and processing
+- Added support for include, remove, comment, and choose/when/otherwise tags
+- Implemented ESI variable resolution
+- Added support for nested ESI tags
+- Created comprehensive tests for ESI functionality

 ### Test Framework Improvements

 - Fixed file path handling in the test framework to correctly load VCL files from different locations
 - Added better error reporting when loading and parsing VCL files
 - Implemented a more robust test framework that can handle different VCL syntax variations
+- Added support for testing goto statements and ESI functionality
+- Improved test coverage for all VCL features

 ### Error Handling Improvements

 - Implemented comprehensive error handling in the VCL runtime
 - Added support for custom error pages and error handling logic
 - Improved error reporting and logging
+- Enhanced error handling for edge cases in goto statements and ESI processing

 ### All Tests Passing